-In 1865, Edward Imeson Horsman started a toy and doll company in New York City and became an leader in the doll industry.
+In 1865, Edward Imeson Horsman started a toy and doll company in New York City and became a leader in the doll industry.

-From 1909 they used a new formula to make 'Can't break Em' dolls.
-In 1930 the Horsman company acquired the Louis Amberg & Son doll company (their competitor) and continued to produce some of their dolls notably the Vanta Baby.
+From 1909 the toy firm used a new production process to make the 'Can't break Em' dolls.
+In the 1930s Horsman bought the Louis Amberg & Son doll company which was their competitor at the time and continued to make some of their dolls, notably the Vanta Baby.

 In October 1933 Horsman was purchased and became a subsidiary of the Regal Doll Manufacturing Company.
 By the 1980's the Horsman name was sold to an Asian company and produced dolls under the name 'Horsman Ltd.'.
 Today the dolls are made in Hong Kong.